microsoft/WindowsProtocolTestSuites/TestSuites/MS-SMBD/docs/MS-SMBD_ServerTestDesignSpecification.md

 * SMBD negotiate with peer.

-* Establish SMB2 session and open file on SMB 3.02 dialect.
+* Establish SMB2 session and open file on SMB 3.02 or later dialect.

 * Register buffer and bind to a memory window for RDMA Read.